YasinMhmmdzd/socket-tcp-python-chat/README.md

- chat in your local network with python !! it works on TCP network protocol and using socket python module for install socket in your system : pip install socekt
+ chat in your local network with python !! it works on TCP network protocol and using socket python module for install socket in your system : pip install socekt for install colorama in your system : pip install colorama